TijoT/FlaskDockOps/README.md

 # Jenkins CI/CD with Docker

-Project demonstrates CI with Jenkins server.
+Project demonstrates CI/CD pipeline of a Flask app using Jenkins and Docker.
-Jenkins server started as a container in debian based environment.
+The official Jenkins (LTS) docker image is customized to include docker application, enabling the building of Docker images within the Jenkins container.

 ## Start Jenkins server
-Docker compose file contains two services - DockerInDocker, Custom built Jenkins image.
+The `docker_compose_jenkins.yaml` defines two services:
+1. DockerInDocker: service to run Docker within Docker
+2. Jenkins: customized Jenkins image with blueocean plugin

-Build and start jenkins server by using the following command:
+To build and start jenkins server, run the following command:
 `docker compose -f docker_compose_jenkins.yaml up -d`

 To rebuild the docker image and start Jenkins server fresh, run the following commands: